jhuang38/vc-hades/README.md

 - Reroll: 'reroll'
 - Call: 'call'
 - Summon: 'summon'
+- ^ i cannot decide on a short word to use as a command for interacting (e.g. opening doors, etc)

 ### Specialized Controls
 - Regular Stygius damage cycle (dashA + special): 'java'